pranoy-mathur/pranoy-mathur.github.io/_posts/2024-04-22-chicken-rolls.md

 permalink: /chicken-roll/
 categories: cooking
 ---

-A week ago, our house was left devoid of any person able to cook dinner for my brother and I. Rather than ordering fast food in, I hurried to the kitchen to find beautiful cuts of chicken breast lying serenely in the freezer.
-It would be a crime to order from an outside restaurant and let the chicken go to waste.
+A week ago, our house was left devoid of any person able to cook dinner for my brother and me.
+Rather than ordering fast food in, I hurried to the kitchen to find beautiful cuts of chicken breast lying serenely in the freezer.
+It seemed a shame to order from a restaurant and let the chicken go unused.
 Thus, my 2020 lockdown self came alive, and decided to cook some tasty chicken rolls, oozing with flavor.
-Fortunately it only takes 30 minutes to cook, and is relatively healthy with high amounts of protein and minimal fat.
+Fortunately, it only takes 30 minutes to cook, and is relatively healthy with high amounts of protein and minimal fat.

-(I don’t have the precise measurements for the recipe as it was an extremely rushed dinner, so feel free to eyeball them based on your judgment and liking.)
+(I don’t have precise measurements for the recipe since it was a hastily prepared dinner, so feel free to estimate based on your judgment and preferences.)

 ![image](https://github.com/pranoy-mathur/pranoy-mathur.github.io/assets/86551685/bb9ee7e6-bbc5-455d-8378-570a29f8d770)